Looking for a baby shower gift you can easily create over and over again with custom fabrics? Or maybe some beautiful decor for a new nursery?

 The basic idea of this blanket is that your backing and binding fabric will be a large square and your “main” fabric will be a small square the finished size of your blanket.

 We’re making a 35” sized blanket which is perfect as a baby blanket, with a 45” backing and binding piece.
-The Minky will create a border that is 5” on every side, since we are using a 10” bigger piece than the Gauze.
+The Minky will create a wide border on the edges of our blanket.
 You can make any sizes you’d like with as wide or small of a border as you’d like, by playing around with the dimensions of the cut pieces.
 If you make a blanket larger than 54” square, we recommend tacking the front and back together a few times at regular intervals to keep them together.

 First, cut your Minky fabric into a 45” square.
 You can leave the selvedge on, it will not show on the finished blanket.
 The easiest way to do this is to ensure your edges are straight and fold into a 45 degree angle to cut.